 Pushing a Case Toward Trial

 Instead of negotiating, some insurance companies make unnecessary document requests and notice multiple depositions.
 They employ costly discovery tactics that either push plaintiffs toward trial or force them into settling for unreasonably low figures.

 Courtroom Defense Strategies

 Defendants assert affirmative defenses hoping to win in court or obtain a judgment that’s lower than the plaintiff’s demand.
-Some potential strategies employed by defendants include:
+Some potential strategies defendants employ include:

-- No negligence: Defendants pay nothing if they prove that their actions don’t constitute negligence.
+- No negligence: Defendants pay nothing if they prove their actions don’t constitute negligence.

 - Assumption of risk: Premises liability defendants often plead that the injured person understood and accepted the risk.

 - Trespassing: A property owner owes minimal duties to a trespasser.
-In such a situation, owners pay nothing if they can prove that the decedent was trespassing when he or she sustained fatal injuries.
+In such a situation, owners pay nothing if they can prove the decedent was trespassing when they sustained fatal injuries.

 Our wrongful death attorneys have handled defense challenges by preparing our clients’ cases early on.
 We’ve relied on our firm’s resources to investigate our cases, hire experts, evaluate our evidence, and keep pace with discovery demands.
 We have crafted winning strategies that allowed us to prevail during negotiations, mediations, and trials.